-Recombinant enzymes were thawed rapidly at 37°C and kept on ice until use per the manufacturer's recommendation.
-Individual rCYP incubations contained 50 pmol/ml of rCYP1A2, rCYP2B6, rCYP2C8, rCYP2C9, rCYP2C19, rCYP2D6, rCYP3A4, or rCYP3A5, two concentrations of GalNAc siRNA, or 1 $\mu M$ of P450 probe substrate.
+Recombinant enzymes were thawed rapidly at 37°C and kept on ice until use per manufacturer's recommendation.
+Individual rCYP incubations contained 50 pmol/mL of rCYP1A2, rCYP2B6, rCYP2C8, rCYP2C9, rCYP2C19, rCYP2D6, rCYP3A4 or rCYP3A5, 2 concentrations of GalNAc-siRNA, or 1 μM CYP probe substrate.
 Reactions were initiated by the addition of NADPH (1 mM final concentration).
-Protein concentrations for all enzymes were normalized to the recombinant P450 containing the highest protein concentration (Supplemental Table 1).
-All reactions were carried out in triplicate and the final organic solvent concentration in the incubation was ≤1%.
-Reactions containing test article were terminated at 0 and 30 minutes by freezing on contact with dry ice and ethanol.
-Reactions containing positive controls were terminated by adding 100 $\mu$ l aliquot of the reaction mixture to 100 $\mu$ l of ice-cold acetonitrile (ACN) containing a cocktail of internal standard (0.5 μM of reserpine, antipyrine, carbutamide, warfarin, and 1 μM 2-benzoxazolinone).
+Protein concentrations for all enzymes were normalized to the recombinant CYP containing the highest protein concentration (Supplemental Table 1).
+All reactions were carried out in triplicate and the final organic solvent concentration in the incubation was $\leq 1\%$.
+Reactions containing test article were terminated at 0 and 30 min by freezing on contact with dry ice/ethanol.
+Reactions containing positive controls were terminated by adding 100 μL aliquot of the reaction mixture to 100 μL of ice cold ACN containing a cocktail of internal standard (0.5 μM of reserpine, antipyrine, carbutamide, warfarin and 1 μM 2benzoxazolinone).
 Probe substrates for each of the rCYP enzymes were included in the study as positive controls.
 The negative control incubations consisted of the test article with rCYPs but without NADPH.
-GalNAc siRNA was analyzed by liquid chromatography (LC) time-of-flight (TOF) mass spectrometry (MS).
-Positive control substrates were analyzed by ultra-high-performance liquid chromatography-tandem mass spectrometry (LC-MS/MS).
-Peak area ratios were used to calculate the percentage of parent remaining following 30- or 45-minute incubation.
+GalNAc-siRNA was analyzed by LC-TOF-MS. Positive control substrates were analyzed by UHPLC-MS/MS. Peak area ratios were used to calculate the percent parent remaining following 30- or 45-min incubations.